Q: What’s a MEET-UP?

 Helping someone know something through information and do something through accountability is pretty straightforward.
 Helping someone “feel” something is a bit trickier.
 We’ll suggest some resources and designed experiences as we find them but prayer, meditating on Scripture and the conviction of the Holy Spirit are the main tools for turning our affections toward God.

-SECOND, divide the time in your meet ups between Spiritual Care (HEART), Spiritual Instruction (HEAD), and Spiritual Exercise (HAND).
+SECOND, divide the time in your meet-ups between Looking Back (HEART), Looking Up (HEAD), and Looking Ahead (HAND).
 We recommend:

-- 30 minutes of exploring heart issues and praying
+- 30 minutes of exploring recent growth,heart issues and praying

 - 30 minutes of teaching/learning and asking questions